 Chu teaches the second year elective Business at the Base of the Pyramid, a course introduced jointly with Professor V. Kasturi Rangan.
 He is Faculty Co-Chair of two Executive Education programs, Strategic Leadership for Inclusive Finance and Business Innovations in Global Healthcare.
 In the past, he has taught the course Investing and Managing in Emerging Markets, and Effective Leadership of Social Enterprises.
 In his academic research and teaching as well as a practitioner, for the last two decades Michael Chu has focused on business delivering goods and services to low income segments, with a particular interest in the use of commercial platforms as a response to social issues and public responsibiities.

-Before Pegasus, as President & CEO of ACCION International, Chu participated in the founding of several regulated microfinance banks throughout Latin America, including Banco Solidario, which under his chairmanship has been the most profitable bank in Bolivia, Mibanco in Peru and Compartamos Banco, which following its IPO in the Mexican Stock Exchange in 2007 has been incorporated into that exchange's index.
+Before Pegasus, as President & CEO of ACCION International, Chu participated in the founding and governance of several regulated microfinance banks throughout Latin America, including Banco Solidario, which under his chairmanship has been the most profitable bank in Bolivia, Mibanco in Peru and Compartamos Banco, which following its IPO in the Mexican Stock Exchange in 2007 has been incorporated into that exchange's index.

 Chu graduated with an A.B.(Honors) from Dartmouth College and received a M.B.A. with highest distinction (Baker Scholar) from Harvard Business School.

 Chu was born in Kunming, China and grew up in Montevideo, Uruguay.
 He and his wife Victoria Cowling Chu reside in West Newton, MA.